hybridsjs/hybrids/README.md

   * `defaultValue` - any value
   * `connect` - a connect callback function of the property descriptor
 * **returns**:
-  * hybrid property descriptor, which resolves to value
+  * a property descriptor, which resolves to value

 `property` creates property binding with fallback to corresponding element's attribute. `property` uses a transform function, which ensures the strict type of the value set by an attribute or a property.